wulfdewolf/OpenInformationSystemsGroup1/README.md

-# OpenInformationSystemsProject
+# Open Information Systems Project: group 1: Travelling data and covid-19
-Project for the Open Information System course in the first year of the master Computer science at the VUB
+Project for the Open Information System course in the first year of the master Computer science at the VUB.

 ## Manual